Get a free, no obligation personal loan quote with rates as low as 9.99%

 Vancity enviro™ Secured Visa* card$0 - $39511.25% or 19.50 %$500

-Disputing Errors In Your Credit Report
+Dispute Errors In Your Credit Report

-This option only applies to those who already have an established credit report, but it is technically a way of increasing your credit scores without actually using a credit card.
-Your credit score is directly calculated from the information in your credit report so any errors could potentially have a negative impact on your credit score.
-Make a habit of checking your credit report at least once a year.
-That way you’ll be able to catch any errors and dispute them before they affect your scores too much.
+This option only applies to those with an established credit report, but it is technically a way of increasing your credit score without using a credit card.
+Your credit score is directly calculated from the information in your credit report, so any errors could have a negative impact on your score.

 Tips On Borrowing To Improve Your Credit

 • Track Your Spending And Stay On Budget – Many people have trouble with overspending and staying on budget.
 This can make it difficult to pay your bills and keep up with payments, which can make it hard to establish a good credit history.
-Credit cards are a great way to build credit but they are also a great way to ruin it.
+Credit cards are a tool to build credit, but they can also ruin your credit if you don’t use them wisely.

 Building Credit FAQs

-Essentially, both a credit card and a secured credit card work the same way.
-The main difference between them is that a secured credit card is secured with a deposit.
-They also often have lower interest rates and fees.
-Another major difference between a credit card and a secured credit card is that regular credit cards often have additional perks travel insurance, purchase protection and a rewards system.
+Essentially, a credit card and a secured credit card work the same way.
+The main difference is that a secured credit card requires a deposit, while a regular credit card does not.
+Another notable difference is that regular credit cards often have additional perks, like travel insurance, purchase protection, and a rewards system, while many secured cards do not.

 Should I use a credit card or a personal loan for a big purchase?